UniversalDependencies/docs/_sv-feat/Degree.md

 ### `Cmp`: comparative, second degree

-The quality of one things is compared to the same quality of another.
+The quality of one thing is compared to the same quality of another.

 #### Examples